 Non-Starch Polysaccharides

-Non-starch polysaccharides (NSPs) are also known collectively as:
+Collectively non-starch polysaccharides are also known as:

 - dietary fibre (British English spelling)